 - Follow the Infectious Diseases Fellows Network @ID_Fellows

 The ID Fellows Network was created by our ID fellows as a collaborative resource to promote ID clinical reasoning for #IDfellows | Team: Too many to count | #IDTwitter #IDMedEd | firstname.lastname@example.org

 - @WASHUID for announcements and news stories.

 Medical students and residents

-A clinical elective in Infectious Diseases is open to 4th-year medical students and residents at Washington University School of Medicine/Barnes-Jewish Hospital.
-Visiting medical students and residents from other institutions are also welcome and should contact the fellowship co-directors, Gerome Escota, MD at firstname.lastname@example.org or Ige George, MD, MS at email@example.com for further information.
+A clinical elective in infectious diseases is open to 4th-year medical students and residents at Washington University School of Medicine and Barnes-Jewish Hospital.
+Visiting medical students and residents from other institutions are also welcome and should contact Ige George, MD, MS at email@example.com director of the fellowship program, or Caline Mattar, MD, associate program director, at firstname.lastname@example.org for further information.

-The St. Louis STD/HIV Prevention Training Center is part of the prestigious Washington University School of Medicine in St. Louis, MO.
+The St. Louis STI/HIV Prevention Training Center (PTC) is part of the prestigious Washington University School of Medicine.

 Funded by the Centers of Disease Control and Prevention (CDC), the PTC is dedicated to increasing the knowledge and skills of health and community-based providers in the area of sexual and reproductive health through state of the art training programs emphasizing all aspects of clinical and program management.
 These programs include sexual and reproductive health promotion, clinical diagnosis of STIs, medical management and prevention of STIs and HIV.
 The PTC offers technical support and training to health department and other community health providers across six states including Illinois, Iowa, Kansas, Missouri, Nebraska and Wisconsin.

 Infectious Diseases Society of St. Louis (IDSTL)

 The IDSSL promotes professional education, cooperation and fellowship among its members, while providing members with new information and techniques in the treatment of infectious diseases.
 All ID fellows in training are offered free membership.